youngklee/ZenPackers/zenpack_release.rst

 * git flow release start $CURRENT
 * Edit setup.py (set the correct version numbers)
+  - Typically you remove the "dev" in the version number
 * Commit:

   - For new release: git commit -a -m "release: version $CURRENT"